ageis/torproxy-container/README.md

     Acquire::http::proxy "http://127.0.0.1:8118/";
     Acquire::https::proxy "http://127.0.0.1:8118/";

-You shouldn't need a user/password for SOCKS authentication, but it's in [torsocks.conf](files/torsocks.conf) if you need it.
+You shouldn't ever need a user/password for SOCKS authentication, but it's in [torsocks.conf](files/torsocks.conf) if you need it.

 Likewise, you can now set the environment variables for usage by applications: